tnorthey/CODE_displace_coordinates/README.md

 istate=1                                # Electronic state of interest
 Nstate=2                                # Total number of states
-Nmode,Ng,Time,v = read_gwpcentres(Nstate,istate) # Read list of time-steps (atomic units) and displacement factors
+# Read list of time-steps (atomic units) and displacement factors
+Nmode,Ng,Time,v = read_gwpcentres(Nstate,istate)

 for j in range(20):
    string = str(v[0][j]) + ' ' + str(v[1][j]) + ' ' + str(v[2][j]) + ' ' + str(v[3][j])
    print string.split()
 ```
-gives the first 20 displacements for each mode, in this case corresponding to exactly two time-steps,
+gives the first 20 displacements for state 1 and each mode, in this case corresponding to exactly two time-steps,

 ```
 ['0.0', '0.0', '0.0', '0.0']